fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 Let's look at these two issues in detail and try to confirm them with data and some systems thinking tools.
 [All HN submissions are available on BigQuery]((https://console.cloud.google.com/marketplace/product/y-combinator/hacker-news)), which we access via this [Kaggle notebook](https://www.kaggle.com/felixdietze/hacker-news-score-analysis).
 We also provide the SQL queries for reproduction and further exploration.

-## Number of upvotes does not correlate with quality
+## Number of Upvotes does not Correlate with Quality

 We don't have a good definition for quality, except that users upvote submissions which they think are of high quality.
 But even high quality submissions get an inconsistent amount of upvotes.
 We have some data to back up this claim.
 Since HN allows URLs to be submitted multiple times, we can look at how many upvotes every submission of the same URL received.
 Note that submissions need at least two upvotes on the new-page to appear on the front-page and every submission starts with 1 point (submitters upvote).
 Points are called score in the dataset.
 Let's look at URLs which have been submitted at least four times with the same title during 30 days where every submission got enough votes to show up on the front-page: